LinoOwl/Recipes_LD1_TL/README.md

 > npm start

-8. With your mobile phone, scan the QR code displayed in the terminal or browser to open the project on your phone.
+8. With your mobile phone, scan the QR code displayed in the terminal to open the project on your phone.